drug abuse

 5 Children’s Books That Discuss Drugs and Alcohol

 Many people often refer to addiction as a family disease.
-This is because everyone in the family, especially the children, are impacted…
+This is because everyone in the family, especially the children, is impacted…

 How Drug Addiction Affects Relationships